matthewngc/MatthewNg_T1A3/README.md

 ## Overview of Terminal Application

-The purpose of this terminal application is to recreate the popular game of minesweeper that can be played within the terminal.
+The purpose of this terminal application is to recreate the popular game of Minesweeper that can be played within the terminal.
+The goal of Minesweeper is to reveal all the empty tiles on a grid, without revealing any mines that are hidden throughout the grid.
+The game ends when all the empty tiles are cleared on the grid, or when a mine is revealed.

+This terminal application will aim to reproduce these key game mechanics, as well as implement features such as the ability to place flags, a functional timer, and multiple difficulty options.

 ## Features (R6)